 You said earlier Bruce Orr was not working on the Russia investigation.

-Did you not know that Bruce Orr was meeting with Christopher Steele, getting the information about the dossier and supplying that information to the FBI at the same time his wife Nellie was working for Fusion GPS that was helping Hillary Clinton.
+To your knowledge, did you not know that Bruce Orr was meeting with Christopher Steele, getting information about the dossier and supplying that information to the FBI at the same time his wife Nelly was working for Fusion GPS that was helping Hillary Clinton.

 Did you not know he was doing that for the FBI?